Highgate Center in Franklin County, Vermont — The American Northeast (New England)

 Erected 2006 by Vermont Division for Historic Preservation.

 Location.
 44° 59.65′ N, 73° 3.99′ W. Marker is in Highgate Center, Vermont, in Franklin County.
-Marker is at the intersection of St. Armand Road and Ballard Road, on the left when traveling east on St. Armand Road.
-Touch for map.
+Marker is at the intersection of St. Armand Road and Ballard Road, on the left when traveling east on St. Armand Touch for map.
 Marker is in this post office area: Highgate Center VT 05459, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 19 kilometers of this marker, measured as the crow flies.
-Highgate Falls Lenticular Truss Bridge (approx. 4.3 miles away); Missisquoi Village and Mission (approx. 4.9 miles away); The Bohannon Site Battle of Eccles Hill (approx. 8.1 miles away in Canada); Colonel Elisha Sheldon (approx. 15.5 kilometers away); Sheldon, Vermont (approx. 15.9 kilometers away); In honour of Capt.
-Caleb Tree (approx. 18 kilometers away in Canada); Camp Holbrook (approx. 18.3 kilometers away).
+At least 8 other markers are within 16 kilometers of this marker, measured as the crow flies.
+Highgate Falls Lenticular Truss Bridge (approx. 4.3 miles away); Missisquoi Village and Mission (approx. 4.9 miles away); 10,000 Years of Fishing/10 000 ans de pêche (approx. 5½ miles away); The Bohannon Site (approx. 8 miles away); Battle of Eccles Hill (approx. 8.1 miles away in Canada); Fenian Raids (approx. 13.6 kilometers away); Colonel Elisha Sheldon (approx. 15.5 kilometers away); Sheldon, Vermont (approx. 15.9 kilometers away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 21, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 352 times since then.
+It was originally submitted on June 21, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 418 times since then and 35 times this year.
 Photos: 1, 2, 3. submitted on June 21, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.